Optimal Model Selection for Conformalized Robust Optimization: Additional experiment results and deferred settings

-\textbf{Simulation results.} To illustrate the robustness and efficiency of different methods, we consider the effect of the size of labeled samples $n$, the size of candidate models $|\Lambda|$, and the nominal level $\alpha$ on decision performance.
-The respective simulation results are summarized in Figures \ref{fig:ACFSLP_Samples}, \ref{fig:ACFSLP_Models} and \ref{fig:ACFSLP_Alphas}.
-We observe that the experimental results are similar to those in Section \ref{Simulation: GCP}. \texttt{F-CROMS} maintains the coverage guarantee while achieving a lower average decision loss. \texttt{E-CROMS} always achieves the minimal averaged loss while controlling the marginal misrobustness below the level $\alpha$.
+To illustrate the robustness and efficiency of different methods, we consider the effect of the size of labeled samples $n$, the size of candidate models $|\Lambda|$, and the nominal level $\alpha$ on decision performance.
+The respective simulation results are summarized in Figure \ref{fig: ACFSLP}.
+We observe that the experimental results are similar to those in Section 5.1. \texttt{F-CROMS} maintains the coverage guarantee while achieving a lower average decision loss. \texttt{E-CROMS} always achieves the minimal averaged loss while controlling the marginal misrobustness below the level $\alpha$.

-\subsubsection{Regression: models are trained from different datasets with covariate shift}
+\subsubsection{Regression task: models are trained from different datasets}

-In this section, we maintain the same experimental setup as in Section \ref{appen:ind_regression_covariate_shit}, including the data generation, model training and other configurations.
-However, we now consider the averaged model selection framework.